 - 7. Using a web browser, go to the IP address of MR and log in.
 Refer to initial setup instructions if you have not logged in before.
 Remember that your computer and MR must be connected to the same network. - 8.
 Go to \$ Settings → Alerts. - 9.
-Click Slack, Add new, and then leave this browser tab open for later.
+Enable Slack as shown below, and then leave this browser tab open for later.